joedefen/crostini-kde-setup/README.md

 >In the last section of this README, there are alternative install instructions.

 1. In the Chromebook settings (under Advanced / Developers), enable Linux (the default disk size is OK).
 See [Set up Linux on Your Chromebook](https://support.google.com/chromebook/answer/9145439?p=chromebook_linuxapps&b=hatch-signed-mp-v6keys&visit_id=637506510150436611-3956044416&rd=1).
 After enabling Linux, a Terminal will open.
-Setting the root and user password is recommended; enter these commands and choose a password (e.g., "root") for both:
-	* `sudo passwd root`
-	* `sudo passwd $USER`
 3. Then enter these commands (one per line):
 	* `git clone https://github.com/joedefen/crostini-kde-setup.git`
 	* `bash crostini-kde-setup/kde-setup.sh`